OhanaAlvaro/chrome-extension-vue/README.md

 # ADDON

 The addon is the chrome-extension itself.
 Addons are like websites, but with peculiriates made mainly for security (addons have access to the browser, not just themselves).

+## **About Vue**

+This Addon is now built with Vue, for simplicity and speed coding.

+Vue code lives within the `src` folder, although we also use a couple of stuff fromt the `publc` folder.
+Once project is deployed, the `dist` folder is created in the root, and it's the one that contains the static website that can be uploaded to the Chrome Store.
+Note: Items in the `public` folder, get copy-pasted to the `dist` folder directly.

+This project uses the `src\vue.config.js` file to define how content is deployed as a web extension.
+Not that you have to changte it, but FYI just in case.

+Withing the `src` folder, we have these main folders:

+- `content-scripts`: folder with the content scripts (so far, we use just one).
+If another one were added, we'd need to update the vue.config.js file.
+- `options`: Vue silo (independent) with the Vue code for the _options_ page, accessible from the extension details (within Chrome settings).
+- `popup`: Vue silo (independent) with all the popup specific code.
+App.vue is its container, but then we mainly use the views and the components.
+Those are the ones you probably need to focus on.
+More specifically:
+  - `popup\views`: The different MAIN pages.
+Might have yet a lot of noise here.
+Navigation between views is handled via router (`src\popup\router`).
+Views are the main pieces of the popup, but the "common" parts (i.e.: the toolbar) are in the `poup\App.vue` file (views get added to the `<router-view>` component).
+  - `popup\components`: The different custom components.
+We import the `popup\components\index.js` file, from the `src\popup\main.js` to import some of the components globaly (like `fc-tooltip`).
+Components and views could be interchangeable technically speaking but, conceptually, components are... components.
+And views are... well, views.
+  - `popup\js`: Some JS code we use in multiple files, so we import it instead of copy-pasting same functions over and over.

 ## **popup.html**